-Wednesday 25 November marks the start of this year’s 16 Days of Action for the Elimination of Violence against Women and Girls.
+Thursday 25 November marks the start of 16 Days of Action for the Elimination of Violence against Women and Girls.

 16 Days of Action is a global campaign, seeking to galvanize action to end violence against women and girls around the world.

-The start of the initiative also marks White Ribbon Day, part of a campaign encouraging community leaders to lead by example.
+The start of the initiative also marks White Ribbon Day.

 The White Ribbon Campaign recognises the positive role that men play in preventing violence against women, based on the understanding that most men are not violent.

 It is a means for men to speak out against violence and abuse and to safely challenge the attitudes and behaviour of a minority of men who use or condone violence against women.